 As a writer, Sophie is published under the name Sophie Draper (see www.sophiedraper.co.uk).

-Her book Cuckoo, a gothic psychological thriller, was published by Avon at Harper Collins in Nov 2018.
+Her book Cuckoo, a gothic psychological thriller, was published in 2018 by Avon at Harper Collins.
 It won the Bath Novel Award 2017.
 She also won the prestigious York Festival of Writing Friday Night Live Award 2017.
 Cuckoo went on to reach the no 1 spot in the Bookseller's Heatseekers list.

-Sophie's second book, Magpie, is due out in Nov 2019.
-It's a brooding domestic suspense with reportedly, "the best twist you'll read this year".
+Sophie's second book, Magpie, published 2019, is a brooding domestic suspense with reportedly, "the best twist you'll read this year".

-Aside from the storytelling, writing and raising a growing family of boys, Sophie enjoys writing poetry (she won the Ripley Poetry Award 2009), painting and gardening at her home in the glorious Peak District countryside just outside Derby.
+Aside from the storytelling, writing and raising her family of boys, Sophie enjoys writing poetry (she won the Ripley Poetry Award 2009), painting and gardening at her home in the glorious Peak District countryside just outside Derby.